1986–87 NFL playoffs: Sunday, January 11, 1987

-AFC: Denver Broncos 23, Cleveland Browns 20 (OT)
+AFC: Denver Broncos 23, Cleveland Browns 20 ()

-This game is best remembered for The Drive in Cleveland and Denver sports lore when the Broncos drove 98 yards in 15 plays to tie the game with 37 seconds left in regulation and Denver kicker Rich Karlis kicked the game-winning 33-yard field goal 5:38 into overtime.
+This game is best remembered for The Drive in Cleveland and Denver sports lore when the Broncos drove 98 yards in 15 plays to tie the game with 37 seconds left in regulation and Denver kicker Rich Karlis kicked the game-winning 33-yard field goal 5:48 into overtime.

 The Browns scored first when quarterback Bernie Kosar threw a 6-yard touchdown pass to running back Herman Fontenot at the end of an 86-yard drive.
 But then Cleveland turned the ball over on three consecutive drives.
 First Ricky Hunley intercepted Kosar's pass on the last play of the first quarter.
 Then after a punt, linebacker Jim Ryan picked off a Kosar pass and returned it 21 yards to the Browns 9-yard line.
 Denver then drove to the 1-yard line, but were halted there and decided to settle for Rich Karlis' 19-yard field goal.
 After the ensuing kickoff, running back Kevin Mack lost a fumble that was recovered by Ken Woodard on the Cleveland 37.
 On the next play, Denver quarterback John Elway's 34-yard scramble moved the ball to the 4-yard line.
 Once again, they ended up facing fourth down on the 1-yard line, but this time they decided to go for the touchdown and Gerald Willhite scored on a sweep right.
 Cleveland managed to respond with Kosar's 42-yard completion to receiver Clarence Weathers, setting up Mark Moseley's 29-yard field goal to tie the score at 10 with less than a minute left in the half.

 In the second half, Elway threw his first interception of the game, a pass that was picked off near the sidelines by rookie Mark Harper.
 But the Broncos defense rose to the occasion and managed to force a punt.
 Elway then led Denver inside the Browns 20-yard line where Karlis made a 26-yard field goal to break the tie with 2:50 left in the third quarter.